 This is not your typical love story.
 Instead, the love that Einar desired for Claire was something greater.
 Claire has been transformed into a humane, compassionate individual and is no longer a femme fatale monster.

-I read that the story originally had its inspiration in the story of a man took advantage of a "false report of his death in order to adopt a new identity", which ultimately became L'Herbier's 1925 Feu Mathias Pascal.
+I read that the plot originally had its inspiration in the story of a man who took advantage of a "false report of his death in order to adopt a new identity", which ultimately became L'Herbier's 1925 Feu Mathias Pascal.
 And there seems a certain resonance between that and The Shining, especially the original ending in which Ullman visits Wendy in the hospital and tells her they've found nothing to confirm her tale of horror.
 There is no evidence.
 What this means is exceedingly vague in the few pages of script that have survived.
 One must assume that Dick's body is gone.
 Has Jack, too, disappeared?
 Well, that's what we know of that ending from the surviving script.
-And even with that having been cut out of The Shining, in the final scene of the photo we have the communication of Jack's disappearance.
-From this world into the other.
-A subject I won't approach here.
+And even with that having been cut out of The Shining, in the final scene of the photo we have Jack preserved in a 1921 photo of the Overlook.

 L'Inhumaine actually has not one but two reanimation scenes.
 For first Einar is resurrected from his supposed death and displays to Claire the mannequin that she had supposed was his dead body.
 The second reanimation is Claire's.

 Fernand Leger, the cubist artist, did part of the design for L'Inhumaine.
 Rather than rephrase, below is a portion from my analysis on Killer's Kiss: